Audiveris/audiveris/docs/_pages/ui_tools/text.md

 For **lyrics**, the single syllables are connected to the chords above or below.
-But it is not always obvious whether the text concerns the staff above or below nor it's always clear which voice is concerned.
+But it is not always obvious whether the text concerns the staff above or below nor is it always clear which voice is concerned.

-For **plain text**, Audiveris tries to detect text role, such as directions or typical header elements like: title, composer and lyricist.
+For **plain text**, Audiveris tries to detect the text role, such as directions or typical header elements like: title, composer and lyricist.
 If it fails, the role can be easily corrected manually.

-### TEXT step
+### TEXTS step

-The `TEXTS` step runs Tesseract OCR on the whole image and tries to assign to each textual item its probable content, type and role.
+The `TEXTS` step runs the Tesseract OCR on the whole image and tries to assign to each textual item its probable content, type and role.

 This engine step is influenced by three options available in the `Book parameters` menu: